RonasIT/rtkq-entity-api/README.md

 }
 ```

-2. `patchEntityQueries` - this util accepts partial entity data in the first argument.
-Useful when you need
-   to patch data of some entity in all queries it is presented.
+2. `patchEntityQueries` - this utility patches data of an entity in all queries where it is present.

 ```ts
 // Some `markAsFavorite` mutation in some `someItemApi`: